-Heatstroke, motion sickness, insect bites, and having to be escorted off a mountain by gendarmes were just a few of the privations I suffered while researching my latest novel ISLAND ON FIRE on the island of Martinique.
+Heatstroke, exhaustion, motion sickness, insect bites, and having to be escorted off a mountain by gendarmes were just a few of the privations I suffered while researching my latest novel ISLAND ON FIRE on the island of Martinique.
 To be blunt, conditions were bad—constant 100° temperatures and 99% humidity—but the results MORE than made up for the hardships.
 What I discovered while exploring the destroyed city of St. Pierre were pieces of the past, evidence of lives suddenly cut short by the cataclysmic eruption of Mount Pelée on May 8th, 1902: a button, shards of pottery, broken porcelain, pieces of exploded bottles, the remnants of a flower pot, a destroyed tea set.
 The past comes back to life in a terrifying fashion in St. Pierre, Martinique.

 |An old button dug up near the Rue Levassor made of natural material, either horn, ivory, bone, or possibly even wood, carved from the tagua nut which was used extensively until WWI.|

 Until May 8th 1902 St. Pierre, Martinique was the most important cultural and administrative city in the French Antilles.
-It was completely decimated when Mont Pelee erupted at approximately 8 am that morning, killing 30,000 people in 5 minutes.
+It was completely destroyed when Mont Pelee erupted at approximately 8 am that morning, killing 30,000 people in 5 minutes.
 Today the city has been largely reclaimed, but it will never have the same vibrancy as it had during the turn of the last century.

 |St. Pierre today.
 Photo by Zinneke (from Wikimedia)|